Buy Costco Coffee Beans: Choose Great Coffee & Machines @ Costco!

 For that, I’m pretty thankful for such a generous return policy, as I’m always losing my receipts!
 While there doesn’t seem to be an expiration date for most things (probably) because we buy things and consume them fully.

 This return policy can give you confidence in purchasing coffee machines that you haven’t had a chance to try out such as the more expensive espresso makers or top of the line grinders, both of which can be costly mistakes!

+It’s Costco.
+So they will only sell one or two items in a particular product category (except TVs it seems!)
 I like the fact that the limited selection actually simplifies decision making.
-While I would like to see a little more variety, the bare-bones selections can help you speed to a decision: though often it’s a ‘yes/no’ decision!
+While I would love to see more variety, the bare-bones selections can help you speed to a decision: though often it’s a ‘yes/no’ decision!

 The last time I went to look for a coffee maker there, I had three choices: a traditional drip coffee maker, an espresso maker, and a rather attractive electric coffee siphon.
 While I recognized the brand names of the selection, I already had a drip coffee maker and the espresso maker was too expensive.
 The only thing left for me was the siphon coffee maker.
 I quickly decided that it was something I didn’t need!

 You will often find really good brands featured in Costco’s sales for Costco coffee makers: I’ve seen Philips, GE Coffee Makers, Zojirushi, Bunn, Jura, Gaggia, DeLonghi, Saeco, to mention just a few.
 You will find that they seldom sell bad brands or bad products, their own product selection criteria are quite strict, and whatever you buy, you will find that their